antrea-io/antrea/site/docs/master/design/ovs-pipeline.md

 port for the packet, which will be used as a parameter to the `output` OpenFlow action in [L2ForwardingOutTable].

-All packets - whether they have a matching dmac entry or not - then goes to the next table, [IngressRuleTable].
+The packets that match local Pods' MAC entries will go to the first table ([AntreaPolicyIngressRuleTable] when AntreaPolicy is enabled, or [IngressRuleTable] when AntreaPolicy is not enabled) for NetworkPolicy ingress rules.
+Other packets will go to [ConntrackCommitTable].
+Specifically, packets to the gateway port or the tunnel port will also go to [ConntrackCommitTable] and bypass the NetworkPolicy ingress rule tables, as NetworkPolicy ingress rules are not enforced for these packets on the source Node.

 What about L2 multicast / broadcast traffic?
 ARP requests will never reach this table, as they will be handled by the OpenFlow `normal` action in the [ArpResponderTable].
-As for the rest, if it is IP traffic, it will hit the "last" flow in this table and go to [IngressRuleTable].
-Assuming it makes it to the last table of the pipeline ([L2ForwardingOutTable]), it will be dropped there since bit 16 of the NXM_NX_REG0 will not be set.
+As for the rest, if it is IP traffic, it will hit the "last" flow in this table and go to [ConntrackCommitTable]; and finally the last table of the pipeline ([L2ForwardingOutTable]), and get dropped there since bit 16 of the NXM_NX_REG0 will not be set.
 Traffic which is non-ARP and non-IP (assuming any can be received by the switch) is actually dropped much earlier in the pipeline ([SpoofGuardTable]).
 In the future, we may need to support more cases for L2 multicast / broadcast traffic.

 ### AntreaPolicyIngressRuleTable (85)